Francis Cadell (explorer): Blackbirder

 In 1878, Cadell was investigated by police for the kidnapping of around forty Aboriginal Australians from the Cobourg Peninsula region of what is now called the Northern Territory.
 He had also kidnapped a number of Aboriginal people from Queensland.
 He forced them to work on his luggers, diving for pearls and sea cucumbers.
 There were several mutinies of his captives due to his harsh treatment and fourteen people managed to escape and report him to the authorities.
 In 1879, he fled the region.

-Death and legacy

-Cadell took up trading in the Dutch East Indies, and when sailing in the Gem to the Kei Islands near New Guinea he was killed by the cook's mate, about March 1879.

-The locality of Cadell, South Australia is named after him.
+In 1879, he was killed by a crewman near New Guinea.